Danville Plant Completes First Truck Body Order

 Full-Service Approach

-Nearing 100 years in business, Great Dane began modernizing its branches.
-In the process, our Little Rock location went from a sales office to a full-service branch, complete with parts and service bays.
-Branches in Charlotte, North Carolina, Lancaster, Pennsylvania, and Dallas, Texas, soon followed.
+Nearing 100 years in business, Great Dane begins modernizing its branches.
+In the process, our Little Rock location goes from a sales office to a full-service branch, complete with parts and service bays.
+Branches in Charlotte, North Carolina, Lancaster, Pennsylvania, and Dallas, Texas would soon follow.

 Chapter Eleven